Alyson Lyon - Crohn’s Disease

 To help patients like Alyson, UPMC is partnering with UPMC Health Plan to pilot UPMC Total Care-IBD, a program that offers accessible, integrated care to help patients manage the daily challenges of IBD, including Crohn’s disease and ulcerative colitis.
 As part of Total Care-IBD, Alyson’s gastroenterologist became her primary care physician to coordinate the full scope of her care, even including medical issues unrelated to her Crohn’s disease.
 UPMC Total Care-IBD gives patients increased access to a multidisciplinary team of experts, including doctors, nurses, nutritionists, psychologists, and other specialists through office visits, telephone calls, and telemedicine.

 For Alyson, this coordination of care has made a huge difference.
-In addition to ongoing visits with Dr. Regueiro, she also began seeing Eva Szigethy, MD, PhD, director of the UPMC Visceral Inflammation and Pain (VIP) Center.
-Dr. Szigethy is a board certified psychiatrist, who co-directs Total Care-IBD with Dr. Regueiro.
+In addition to ongoing visits with the center co-director, she also began seeing Eva Szigethy, MD, PhD, director of the UPMC Visceral Inflammation and Pain (VIP) Center.
 Through Total Care-IBD, Alyson incorporated alternative practices, such as yoga, meditation and hypnosis to manage her disease.

 Currently, Alyson’s disease is in remission, but she still struggles daily with pain and fatigue.
 In the fall of 2015, her condition worsened, and she once again felt as if she had hit rock bottom.

 “I was very discouraged and each of the team members listened to me,” says Alyson.
 “It is a really great feeling to know that you matter on a level where they will work on this even when you are not in their office.”